cis1912/website/content/lectures/lec02.md

 Server running at http://0.0.0.0:8080/
 ```

-Now, when we navigate to (http://localhost:8080/)[http://localhost:8080/] we can see the `Hello world!` message.
-So, let's make some changes to this web application and see what we need to do in our Dockerfile to support those changes (spoiler alert: no very much, Docker makes the development process pretty seemless).
+Navigate to (http://localhost:8080/)[http://localhost:8080/] and you can see the `Hello world!` message.
+So, let's make some changes to this web application and see what we need to do in our Dockerfile to support those changes (spoiler alert: not very much, Docker makes the development process pretty seamless).

 Let's say we needed to generate unique user IDs if we were saving users into a database.
 There's an Node package called `uuid`, let's install that and see how Docker handles adding a new package.
 We can type: